 - Publication of your activities in the WFAE News and the annual digital publication Soundscape: The Journal of Acoustic Ecology

-- Reduced admission to WFAE and ASAE-sponsored conferences and events
+- Reduced admission to MSAE and WFAE sponsored conferences and events

-- Opportunities to connect with a local, national, and international community of “ear-minded” people
+- Opportunities to connect and engage in discourse with a local, national, and international community of “ear-minded” people